Conviva/conviva-js-replay/README.md

-# Conviva Session Record
+# Conviva Replay

-A standalone session recording module for Conviva analytics that works with both npm and script tags.
+A standalone replay module for Conviva analytics that works with both npm and script tags.

 ## Installation